SOUMEE2000/soumee2000.github.io/_drafts/2021-06-16-Neural-Nets-From-Scratch.md

  adjustment = error * gradient(predicted_output)   ### gradient descent
  weights += 0.01*np.dot(X.T,adjustment)     # input_samples.T is transpose so that matrix dimension matches
 ```
-From here afterwards nothing theoretical is going to happen because I think that's enough theory for 1 blog-post😂😂😂.
+From here afterwards nothing theoretical is going to happen because I think that's enough theory for one blog-post😂😂😂.
 I will just run you down the essentials of the code you will find in this [colab notebook](https://github.com/SOUMEE2000/Machine-Learning-Stash/blob/main/Neural%20Networks/Neural_nets_From_Scratch.ipynb).
 Go through this first as all the standard steps for preprocessing the data is in there.
 Also this net gave a 95.5% accuracy on the Iris Dataset.

 ## Single-layer perceptron